-Step 1: Approval from relevant authorities:
+Approval from relevant authorities:

-Note: It would be advisable to contact the Departments below at the same time to prevent unnecessary delay in seeking your registrations.
+In addition to the Health Services Department it would be advisable to contact the Departments below to prevent unnecessary delay in seeking your registrations.

-• City Development (Building & Planning) - Phone 9298 8000.

-- For home occupation, change of use of the building, car parking space requirements, for some structural and signage changes.
-Also, for any fit out/proposed structural changes to a building and, for public and staff toilet requirements. - South East Water (Trade Waste) Phone (03) 9552 3662. - For the installation requirements for a grease trap/food & oil interceptor; information on sewer availability. - Energy Safe Victoria Phone 9203 9700. - For the requirements of fitting of gas appliances to food premises. - Community Laws Department Phone 9298 8000. - For signage permits and approval of street tables and chairs. - Health Services Department Phone 9298 8000. - For Food Act registration requirements, initial inspection processes and approval of registration.
+- City Development (Building & Planning) Phone 9298 8000. - For home occupation, change of use of the building, car parking space requirements, for some structural and signage changes.
+Also, for any fit out/proposed structural changes to a building and, for public and staff toilet requirements. - South East Water (Trade Waste) Phone (03) 9552 3662. - For the installation requirements for a grease trap/food & oil interceptor; information on sewer availability. - Energy Safe Victoria Phone 9203 9700. - For the requirements of fitting of gas appliances to food premises. - Community Laws Department Phone 9298 8000. - For signage permits and approval of street tables and chairs.